Ultrafast hot electron–hole plasma photoluminescence in two-dimensional semiconductors†

 The transition metal dichalcogenide family of semiconducting two-dimensional materials has recently shown a prominent potential to be an ideal platform to study the exciton Mott transition into electron–hole plasma and liquid phases due to their strong Coulomb interactions.
-Here, we show that pulsed laser excitation at high pump fluences can induce this exciton Mott transition to an electron–hole plasma in mono and fewlayer transition metal dichalcogenides at room temperature.
+Here, we show that pulsed laser excitation at high pump fluences can induce this exciton Mott transition to an electron–hole plasma in mono and few-layer transition metal dichalcogenides at room temperature.
 The formation of an electron–hole plasma leads to a broadband light emission spanning from the near infrared to the visible region.
-In agreement with our theoretical calculations, the photoluminescence emission at high energies displays an exponential decay that directly reflects the electronic temperature – a characteristic fingerprint of unbound electron–hole pairs recombination.
-Furthermore, two-pulse excitation correlation measurements are performed to study the dynamics of the electronic cooling, which shows two decay time components, one of less than 100 fs and a slower component of few ps associated with the electron–phonon and phonon–lattice bath thermalizations, respectively.
-Our work may shed light on further studies of exciton Mott transition in other two-dimensional materials and their heterostructures and its applications in nanolasers and other optoelectronic devices.
+In agreement with our theoretical calculations, the photoluminescence emission at high energies displays an exponential decay that directly reflects the electronic temperature – a characteristic fingerprint of unbound electron–hole pair recombination.
+Furthermore, two-pulse excitation correlation measurements were performed to study the dynamics of electronic cooling, which shows two decay time components, one of less than 100 fs and a slower component of few ps associated with the electron–phonon and phonon–lattice bath thermalizations, respectively.
+Our work may shed light on further studies of the exciton Mott transition into other two-dimensional materials and their heterostructures and its applications in nanolasers and other optoelectronic devices.